Kong/unirest-java/README.md

 Requests are made when `as[Type]()` is invoked, possible types include `Json`, `Binary`, `String`, `Object`.

-If the request supports and it is of type `HttpRequestWithBody`, a body it can be passed along with `.body(String|JsonNode)`.
+If the request supports and it is of type `HttpRequestWithBody`, a body it can be passed along with `.body(String|JsonNode|Object)`.
+For using `.body(Object)` some pre configuration is needed (see below).
 If you already have a map of parameters or do not wish to use seperate field methods for each one there is a `.fields(Map<String, Object> fields)` method that will serialize each key - value to form parameters on your request.

 `.headers(Map<String, String> headers)` is also supported in replacement of multiple header methods.

-## Response to Object
+## ObjectMapper
-Before an `asObject(Class)` invokation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
+Before an `asObject(Class)` or a `.body(Object)` invokation, is necessary to provide a custom implementation of the `ObjectMapper` interface.
 This should be done only the first time, as the instance of the ObjectMapper will be shared globally.

 For example, serializing Json to Object using the popular Jackson ObjectMapper takes only few lines of code.